crossrw/fbd-runtime/README.md

 ```
 Function `fbdInit()` checks the value of the `END_MARK` before starting the scheme.

-Number of inputs and number of parameters depend on the element type code.
+Number of inputs and parameters count depend on the element type code.
+If the element has no inputs or parameters, the values in the array are missing.
 Summary table of types of elements below:
 <table>
  <tr><td><b>Element</b></td><td><b>Type code</b></td><td><b>Inputs</b></td><td><b>Parameters</b></td></tr>
  <tr><td>Output pin</td><td>0</td><td>1</td><td>1</td></tr>